 Use their savings as security: Your guarantor puts a lump sum into a savings account held with the mortgage provider, which is used as security.
 Your guarantor cannot withdraw the money until you have paid off a certain percentage of your mortgage.

 By doing this, your guarantor’s own property or savings are at risk if you fail to make your repayments on time.

 You’re more likely to get approved for a 100% mortgage if you have a good credit score, low levels of debt and a regular income.
 Lenders will want to see evidence that you can afford your monthly repayments.

-If you are unable to find a guarantor, however, there are lots of ways to get on the property ladder more quickly and buy a house with a low deposit.
+If you are unable to find a guarantor, there are lots of other ways to get on the property ladder more quickly and buy a house with a low deposit.

 Here are some tips to learn how to save up a mortgage deposit as quickly as possible.